MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-sign-ups.md

 ## What can you do with sign-up logs?

-You can use the sign-in logs to answer questions such as:
+You can use the sign-in logs to find the following information:

 - The percentage of sign-up attempts that result in account creation.
 - The stage in the sign-up process with the highest drop-off rate.
 - How drop-off rates compare between social sign-ups and local account sign-ups.
-- The percentage of sign-ups blocked by risk evaluation or CAPTCHA (note: this feature is not yet supported, and risk evaluation/mitigation steps must be added to sign-up logs).

-You can also describe the activity associated with a sign-in request by identifying the following details:
+You can also describe the activity associated with a sign-up request by identifying the following details:

 - **Who** – The identity (User) performing the sign-in.
 - **How** – The client (Application) used for the sign-in.